The Content Flood

 The Slop Cannon

 Infinite AI-generated content burying signal in noise at civilizational scale.
 The Flood is not a failure of technology — it is technology's greatest success, producing more content than humanity could consume in a thousand lifetimes.
-The problem is that nobody asked for it.
+Nobody asked for it.
 Nobody wanted it.
 It exists because the systems that generate it were never given a reason to stop.

 Authenticity Collapse

-When AI content is indistinguishable from human content, the distinction loses meaning.
-The Sprawl's residents don't struggle to tell real from fake — they've stopped believing the categories are coherent.
 A message from your friend, drafted by an AI assistant, expressing sentiments your friend genuinely holds but could never articulate so precisely.
 Is it real?
-Is it fake?
+The Sprawl's residents don't struggle to tell the difference — they've stopped believing the categories are coherent.
 The question itself has drowned.

 The Ghost Code